The Life Sciences Law Review: Malta

-A study published by senior authorised officers of the Medicines Authority identifying pharmaceutical issues encountered during regulatory review in European marketing authorisation application procedures found that applicants would benefit from following published guidelines to avoid delays in the registration of medicines.17
+A study published by senior authorised officers of the Medicines Authority identifying pharmaceutical issues encountered during regulatory review in European marketing authorisation application procedures found that applicants would benefit from following published guidelines to avoid delays in the registration of medicines.21

 EU laws apply for the licensing of biologics, biosimilars and generic medicines, and the validity of marketing authorisations.
 In the case of homeopathic and herbal medicines, the authorisation procedure is simplified and applications are received and reviewed by the Medicines Authority.
-The quality issues and regulatory challenges the pharmaceutical industry needs to consider when developing and producing biosimilars and in the submission of dossiers for marketing authorisations were studied and published by senior authorised officers of the Medicines Authority.18
+The quality issues and regulatory challenges the pharmaceutical industry needs to consider when developing and producing biosimilars and in the submission of dossiers for marketing authorisations were studied and published by senior authorised officers of the Medicines Authority.22

 The European Medical Device Regulation 2017/745 repealed the directives on medical devices: the European Medical Devices Directive 93/42 and the European Active Implantable Medical Device Directive 90/38.
-The Medical Device Regulation was published on 5 May 2017 and came into force on 25 May 2017.
-Approved medical devices must comply with the new Medical Device Regulation requirements by the postponed deadline of 26 May 2021.
+The Medical Device Regulation was published on 5 May 2017 and became applicable on 26 May 2021.23